 Yeouido Area

-Home to the popular Yeouido Park during spring because that’s where the Cherry Blossom festival takes place, but there are also other picture-perfect areas worth considering.
+Home to the popular Yeouido Park during spring because that’s where the Cherry Blossom festival takes place, but other picture-perfect areas are worth considering.

 The I Seoul U sign